Tom Snooks: Construction industry

 While the picture-show business absorbed a great deal of Tom's time at nights and weekends, it was not his main business.
 In his day job, Tom was partner and, after the early retirement of his father Thomas George Snooks (1860–1937), principal of T. Snooks & Son, a successful building firm, which had its offices in the second-storey rooms under the clock tower.
-At least one of Tom's grandsons - the historical economist Graeme Snooks - regularly delighted in climbing to the top of the tower to look out over the entire district, while his father (William Donald Snooks, 1920–1966) was otherwise occupied with the firm's accounts.
+At least one of Tom's grandsons - the historical economist and complex systems theorist Graeme Snooks - regularly delighted in climbing to the top of the tower to look out over the entire district, while his father (William Donald Snooks, 1920–1966) was otherwise occupied with the firm's accounts.
 T. Snooks & Son was responsible for building many houses and small businesses in the Maylands-Inglewood area and beyond.
 Until Tom retired in 1945, due to ill health, all the boys, together with their sister Min (in accounts), worked in his firm; thereafter they established their own building business called Snooks Bros, which continued operating until the mid-1960s.
 Tom Snooks, therefore, played a significant role in both building and entertaining this microcosm of interwar suburbia.